yuflutter/mesh_ok_flutter_pure/README.md

 4) It is not clear how to accept incoming connection requests from another group if the current group is active.
 PS
 Probably, the flutter_p2p_connection plugin is not suitable for use in production, and you need to use the native Android API.

-## license

-Can be used in term papers and test assignments.
-A link to the author is desirable. )))